Kenny Beard

 Kenny Beard (February 26, 1959 - October 1, 2017) was an American country music songwriter.
 He wrote songs for Trace Adkins, Tracy Lawrence, and Aaron Tippin.

 Biography

-Kenny Beard was born February 26, 1959, in Ringgold, Louisiana.
-He moved to Nashville, Tennessee, in 1986, where he began working as a songwriter.
+Beard moved to Nashville, Tennessee, in 1986, where he began working as a songwriter.
 His first hit as a songwriter was "Doghouse" by John Conlee.
 Artists who recorded his songs included Tracy Lawrence, Aaron Tippin, Trace Adkins, and Jeff Bates.
 Beard also worked as a music manager and record producer.

-Beard died of natural causes on October 1, 2017.
-He was survived by his wife, Amy, and two daughters, Cali and Amanda.
+Beard died on October 1, 2017.